 As always, an ounce of prevention is worth a pound of cure.
 To avoid developing sinusitis during a cold or allergy attack, keep your sinuses clear by:

 Maintaining excellent nasal hygiene.
-Use a twice-daily, large-volume nasal rinse to purge your nose of external irritants Considering the long-term use of topical anti-inflammatory and antihistamine sprays to keep nasal mucus membranes in optimum condition Avoiding systemic medications that will cause nasal dryness or swelling.
-These include the regular use of decongestants, antihistamines, certain sleeping aids, and over-the-counter cold and sinus remedies drinking plenty of fluids to keep nasal discharge thin manage your environmental allergies (see our allergy section)
+Use a twice-daily, large-volume nasal rinse to purge your nose of external irritants Considering the long-term use of topical anti-inflammatory and antihistamine sprays to keep nasal mucus membranes in optimum condition Avoid systemic medications that will cause nasal dryness or swelling.
+These include the regular use of decongestants, antihistamines, certain sleeping aids, and over-the-counter cold and sinus remedies drinking plenty of fluids to keep nasal discharge thin managing your environmental allergies (see our allergy section)

 Children & Sinusitis

 Your child’s sinuses are not fully developed until beyond age 20.
-However, children can still suffer from sinus infection.
+However, children can still suffer from sinus infections.
 Although small, the maxillary (behind the cheek) and ethmoid (between the eyes) sinuses are present at birth.
 Sinusitis is difficult to diagnose in children because respiratory infections are more frequent, and symptoms can be subtle.
 Unlike a cold or allergy, bacterial sinusitis requires a physician’s diagnosis and treatment with an antibiotic to prevent future complications.

 The following symptoms may indicate a sinus infection in your child:

-* a “cold” lasting more than 10 to 14 days, sometimes with low-grade fever
+• A “cold” lasting more than 10 to 14 days, sometimes with low-grade fever

-* thick yellow-green nasal drainage
+• Thick yellow-green nasal drainage

-* post-nasal drip, sometimes leading to or exhibited as sore throat, cough, bad breath, nausea and/or vomiting
+• Post-nasal drip, sometimes leading to or exhibited as sore throat, cough, bad breath, nausea and/or vomiting

-* headache, usually not before age 6
+• Headache, usually not before age 6

-* irritability or fatigue
+• Irritability or fatigue

-* swelling around the eyes
+• Swelling around the eyes

 If despite appropriate medical therapy these symptoms persist, care should be taken to seek an underlying cause.
 The role of allergy and frequent upper respiratory infections should be considered.